oopsmonk/documentation/getting-started/1.2/introduction/about-iota.md

 - Use the network as a source of truth for data
 - Transfer value in IOTA tokens
-- quick edit
+- Simply and seamlessly manage your tokens

 ![IOTA benefits](../images/iota-benefits.png)

 ## Who is IOTA for

-IOTA can benefit many people, including the following important groups.
+IOTA can benefit many people, including the following important groups:

 ### Anyone who does not trust centralized networks